Looking for the best things to do in Surfers Paradise & the Gold Coast!? Well, you’ve come to the right place!

 With world-famous surf breaks such as Snapper Rocks, pristine river systems of Tallebudgera to stunning coastal national parks, Surfers Paradise and the Gold Coast has a perfect mix of nature integrated into the daily life of those living upon its shores and those visiting on holidays.

-Nature being the center point for why people visit the Gold Coast, this coastal community is known for been the entertainment capital of Australia with a mad mix of theme parks; cabaret shows to crazy gaming centres, Cavill Avenue is bound to blow your mind day in day out.
+With nature one of the main reasons people visit the Gold Coast, this coastal community is known for being the entertainment capital of Australia.
+It features a mad mix of theme parks, cabaret shows, crazy gaming centers, and an epic Brisbane music festival, all bound to blow your mind.

-There are so many elements that make Surfers Paradise and I agree, it’s not every ones cup of tea and often gets a bad reputation but if we push past those things, it’s really not so bad after all.
+There are so many elements that make Surfers Paradise fantastic.
+While I agree it’s not everyone’s cup of tea and often gets a bad reputation but if we push past those things, it’s really not so bad after all.
 What more do you want than surf, sand and sweet vibes?
 Surfers Paradise is a hub for adventure, you’ve just got to step outside and seek it!

-The hardest part is choosing a beach to catch a wave so here’s a few places to wax up the board and get surfing and remember to swim between the red and yellow flags.
+With so many options, you may find it hard to choose a Surfers Paradise beach to catch a wave at.
+Worry not, here are a few places to wax up the board and get surfing.
+Just remember to swim between the red and yellow flags.

-- Burleigh Heads Beach – with an assortment of waves ranging from big to small, Burleigh Heads Beach is one of my favourites and the locals favourite especially when a swell sets in.
+- Burleigh Heads Beach – with an assortment of waves ranging from big to small, Burleigh Heads Beach is one of my favorites and the locals favorite especially when a swell sets in.

-- Miami – not the Miami in Florida but the Miami of the Gold Coast is an open stretch of coastline suitable for everyone.
+- Miami – not the Miami in Florida but the Miami of the Gold Coast is an open stretch of coastline suitable for everyone, even a beginner.

-- Mermaid Beach – is a place I wish mermaids where instead there are some nice waves in a not so busy part of the Gold Coast.
+- Mermaid Beach – is a place I wish mermaids were, instead there are some nice waves in a not-so-busy part of the Gold Coast.

-- Kurrawa – is a spot popular with surf boats meaning the waves are bound to be pumping.
+- Kurrawa – this Surfers Paradise beach is popular with surf boats, meaning the waves are bound to be pumping.